Nripendrobiswas/SCAPS-1D-generated-Strontium-antimony-iodide-dataset/README.md

 ## Citation

-If you use this dataset, please cite your associated publication or this repository.
+If you use this dataset, please cite our publication [].

 ---